 The initial stage before the IMPI of a patent infringement action usually takes two years.
-Once the IMPI issues a decision, the two further stages of appeals before courts lasting no less than three further years are expected.
+Once the IMPI issues a decision, the two further stages of appeals before Courts, lasting no fewer than three more years, are expected.

-1.7 Are there specialist judges or hearing officers and if so do they have a technical background?
+1.7 Are there specialist judges or hearing officers, and if so, do they have a technical background?

-The IMPI is considered the only authority to solve patent enforcement proceedings in a first instance.
+The IMPI is considered the only authority to solve patent enforcement proceedings in the first instance.

-In January 2009, a specialised IP Division at the FCTAA began operating.
-This Division has jurisdiction to review all cases based on the IPL, the Federal Copyright Act, the Federal Law of Plant Varieties and other IP-related provisions.
+In January 2009, a specialised IP Division at the Federal Court of Tax and Administrative Affairs (FCTAA) began operating.
+This Division has jurisdiction to review all cases based on the LIP, the Federal Copyright Act, the Federal Law of Plant Varieties and other IP-related provisions.
 The creation of this Division should help improve, in general terms, the applicable criteria for IP cases, but the three Magistrates forming this tribunal have no technical background.
-The last appeal stage is formed by Federal Circuit Magistrates although they are highly capable in legal issues so they do not need to have IP or technical backgrounds.
+The last appeal stage is formed by Federal Circuit Magistrates, although they are highly capable in legal issues and they do not therefore need to have IP or technical backgrounds.